An unusual theory was offered by Italian physics: space-time may be regarded as a superfluid, in which hydrodynamic quantum processes take place.

 “If we imagine space-time as a fluid, we will have to take into account its viscosity and other hydrodynamic properties”, said Stefano Liberati.

 Thus, it is a superfluid in which there is almost no friction force.
-However, even in such a fluid viscosity can be very low, but not equal to zero.
+However, even in this case, there can be a fluid viscosity that is very low but not equal to zero.

 In this case, space-time is still capable of creating a small effect of scattering of elementary particles, which can be detected using very precise astrophysical measurements.

-If the Italian physicists manage to do it, they hope that their model of quantum gravity will turn from a theoretical construct into a full-fledged scientific theory confirmed experimentally.
+If the Italian physicists manage to do it, they hope that their model of quantum gravity will turn from a purely theoretical construct into a full-fledged scientific theory that can be confirmed experimentally.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.